-Creating the best subscription website business models starts with understanding your minimum information units—both the free minimum information units you’ll use to build a loyal audience, and the premium minimum information units you’ll use to build your premium information product or products.
+Creating the best subscription website business models starts with understanding your minimum information units—both the free minimum information units you’ll use to build a loyal audience and the premium minimum information units you’ll use to build your premium information product or products.

 A minimum information unit or MIU is the smallest piece of a publisher’s content that tells a complete story.
-It could be an article, blog post, record, profile, review, book chapter, report, document, lesson or episode.
+It could be an article, blog post, record, profile, review, book chapter, report, document, lesson, or episode.
 The MIU depends on where a publisher’s content originates.
 If the publisher creates sewing patterns, the pattern would be that company’s MIU.
 All other content derives from the MIU.
-A magazine publisher’s MIU is an article, which could then be turned into a post.
+A magazine publisher’s MIU is most typically an article, which could then be turned into a post.
 Multiple articles could also be compiled into free reports or books, and so on.

 Beginning about three years ago, we also began using magazine articles to create carefully curated collections of topical content to enhance a digital media library beyond the benefits of a simple magazine issue archive.
-As we have detailed in other posts, these carefully curated collections also have a derivative information unit called a Guided Preview which is both emailed and posted on the website to maximize premium member engagement and power the upgrade program that converts free members and premium members for a digital media library marketing program.
+As we have detailed in other posts, these carefully curated collections have a derivative information unit called a Guided Preview which is both emailed and posted on the website to maximize premium member engagement and power the upgrade program that converts free members and premium members for a digital media library marketing program.

 Let’s talk about the different content strategies you can use to power your subscription website business models by selecting the best minimum information units for your free and premium content.

 Below, we’ll identify three subscription website business models and their minimum information units—both free and premium—that are defining what we would call a magazine content strategy, a newsletter content strategy, and an association content strategy.

 Mequoda has identified three discrete models for profitable subscription websites.
 They’re defined as subscription website business models by the fact that users are “pushed” content on a scheduled and regular basis via their subscription.